A magical construct designed to provide information on all aspects of the Planescape D&D multiverse

 Realm: Outlands / Tir na Og / The Bánóg

 Áine (pronounced AWN-ya or OIN-ya) is a multifaceted Celtic power, associated with summer, wealth, and sovereignty.
-She holds a special place in the hearts of those who cherish the warmth of summer and the abundance it brings.
+She holds a special place in the hearts of cutters who cherish the warmth of summer, and the abundance it brings.

-Her realm in Tir na Og within the Outlands is a reflection of her dominion over the summer season.
-Here, the lands are perpetually bathed in the gentle warmth of a never-ending summer, fields lush with crops, and the air filled with the sweet fragrance of blooming flowers.
-The Bánóg is a magical clearing of grass eternally ringed with flowers which is used for dancing.
+Her Outlands realm in Tir na Og reflects her passion for the summer season.
+Here, the lands are perpetually bathed in the gentle warmth of a never-ending summer, fields are lush with crops, and the air is filled with the sweet fragrance of blooming flowers.
+At the heart of the Bánóg is a magical clearing of grass, eternally ringed with flowers.
+Its primary purpose is for dancing.

-Áine’s influence extends beyond the physical aspect of summer to embody the spiritual wealth and prosperity associated with this bountiful season.
-She is revered as a goddess of plenty, overseeing the growth and nurturing of crops and ensuring the land remains fertile and productive.
+Áine also embodies the spiritual wealth and prosperity associated with this bountiful of season.
+She is revered as a goddess of plenty, since she oversees the growth and nurturing of crops, and ensures the land remains fertile and productive.

-She appears as a radiant figure, her presence bringing life and energy to the world around her.
-She’s sometimes seen walking through the fields, her touch causing plants to bloom and flourish, or presiding over festivals that celebrate the peak of summer, with music, dancing, and feasting.
+She appears wreathed in warm radiant sunrays, and her presence breathes life and energy to the world around her.
+She’s sometimes seen walking through the fields, her touch causing plants to bloom and flourish.
+She’s also been known to preside over festivals that celebrate the peak of summer, with music, dancing, and feasting.

 Source: Jon Winter-Holt, mimir.net